amigavision/amigavision.github.io/best.md

 Nothing fully replaces the feel and emotional impact of a real Amiga connected to a CRT, and original hardware will always be special.

-But in 2026, the “best Amiga” is not just about authenticity — it is about accuracy *and* usability.
+But in 2026, the “Best Amiga” is not just about authenticity — it is about accuracy *and* usability.
 Real hardware is expensive, complex, and increasingly fragile, which makes it difficult to recommend for most people.

 For the majority of users, MiSTer offers the best balance: Behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance, without the trade-offs of emulation, at a reasonable price.